FraneCaleta/finance-education/README.md

 ## Features

-- Track income and expenses
+- 💸 **Track Income & Expenses** – Stay on top of your financial flow with ease.
-- Categorize transactions
+- 🏷️ **Categorize Transactions** – Organize your spending with customizable categories.
-- Visualize spending with charts and reports
+- 📊 **Visualize Spending** – Gain insights with interactive charts and detailed reports.
-- Manage budgets and savings goals
+- 🎯 **Budgets & Savings Goals** – Set, monitor, and achieve your financial targets.
-- Responsive design for desktop and mobile
+- 📱 **Responsive Design** – Enjoy a seamless experience on desktop and mobile devices.

 ## Getting Started